1968 Liberal Party of Canada leadership election: First ballot

 Trudeau was in first place on the first ballot with about as many votes as expected.
 Winters and Greene did surprisingly well, creating an unexpected four-way split in the anti-Trudeau vote with Turner and Hellyer.
 The result was especially disappointing to Hellyer, who had expected to get two hundred more votes than he had.

 After the first ballot, Martin, MacEachen, and Kierans withdrew, knowing they could not win.
-Henderson, who did not get a single vote, was automatically eliminated.
+Henderson, who did not get a single vote (despite Mrs. Henderson being a voting delegate), was automatically eliminated.
 Kierans, despite being courted, did not endorse another candidate.
 Martin's tie for fourth ended any chance of victory, or even of playing kingmaker.
 After speaking with advisors and his son (future prime minister Paul Martin), Martin delivered an emotional withdrawal address that marked the end of his career in politics.
 Despite earlier discussions with the Hellyer camp, he did not endorse another candidate.
 Several of Martin's supporters, including Herb Gray, moved to support Trudeau.
 MacEachen withdrew and, as was expected, quickly endorsed Trudeau.
 However, he did not withdraw in time, and therefore remained listed on the second ballot.

 Throughout the voting Trudeau projected an image of what Radwanski referred to as "supreme detachment."
 In his booth Trudeau played with the flower in his lapel and ate grapes by tossing them up in the air and catching them in his mouth.